enisn/Xamarin.Forms.Plainer/README.md

   <plain:EntryView/>
   ```

-  This will be completely invisible, that's the point of plainer.
-Just try a rounded corner to input:
+  This will be completely invisible, that's the point of thePplainer.
+Just try a rounded corner for input:

   ```xml
   <Frame BorderColor="Blue" CornerRadius="20" Padding="5">